 The buffet breakfast’s pretty modest, but decent.
 I think I actually miss it especially the pain au chocolat lol

 OLD DUBAI/DUBAI CREEK/SOUKS

 Hailed as the tallest building in the world (as of writing) and Dubai’s landmark, we just had to see Burj Khalifa.

 One can actually check out 360 views of Dubai from At the Top, the 124th floor, for AED125 to AED200 (depending on the time of your visit).
+You can check discounted ticket here.
 My friend got a good deal from Groupon prior to our trip so she was able to check it out.
 I decided to pass because I find it steep.
 Pun intended.